mendixlabs/carousel/README.md

 Displays images in a carousel.

 ## Features
-* Set static images in the modeler
+* Set static images in the Modeler

 ## Dependencies
 Mendix 6.